0BAB1/HOLY_CORE_COURSE/readme.md

 An open-source core **for learning purposes**.
 Learn to build your own 32 bits RISC-V core with detailed tutorials as a reference.

+RISC-V is open source, but the digital design field is more about giving headaches than real solutions.
+Engineers **LOVE** making everything overcomplicated.
+This course aims at showing than anyone can do it, with just some will power, patience and an FPGA.

 ## Features

 This project is a course you can follow to build the HOLY CORE and everything that comes with it, and the final product of your work will feature :